qiyunzhu/woltka/doc/output.md

 # Output files

-The main output file(s) of Woltka are **feature tables**, in which column headers are sample IDs and row headers are feature IDs, and each cell value represents the _count_ of a particular feature in a particular sample.
+The main output file(s) of Woltka are **feature tables** (a.k.a., **profiles**), in which column headers are sample IDs and row headers are feature IDs, and each cell value represents the _count_ of a particular feature in a particular sample.
 For example:

 Feature ID | Sample 1 | Sample 2 | Sample 3 | Sample 4 | Name | Rank
 --- | --- | --- | --- | --- | --- | ---